How to Check and Enable TPM For Windows 11 Update

 HMAC, PCR, location, physical presence

-Note: PCRs are mainly used to store measurement values during system startup and operation to prevent the measurement log from being tampered with.
-The PCRs value not only guarantees that the same code is executed every time the system is started, it guarantees that the same code is executed in the same order.
+Note: PCRs are mainly used to store measurement values during system startup and operation to prevent the measurement log from being tampered with, ensuring that the same code is executed every time the system is started and in the same order.

-It can be seen from the table that TPM 2.0 has an additional SHA-256 in the algorithm compared to TPM 1.2, and in terms of authorization, in addition to the original HMAC, location, physical presence and PCR of TPM 1.2, it also adds authorization based on asymmetric digital signatures.
-TPM 2.0 is more detailed and more secure than TPM 1.2 in terms of encryption and keys.
+TPM 2.0 has an additional SHA-256 algorithm compared to TPM 1.2, making it more secure.
+In terms of authorization, TPM 2.0 adds asymmetric digital signatures to the existing HMAC, location, physical presence, and PCR of TPM 1.2, providing more detailed and secure encryption and key management.

 How to detect if there is TPM 2.0 on the computer